-Far less traveled than the South Coast due to its remoteness from the main ring road that surrounds Iceland, allow us to shamelessly describe the Westfjords as the most stunning region of the island.
-From the roads winding around dramatic coastal fjords to the bucolic fishing villages steeped in history and tradition and vast mountain ranges.
+The West Fjords is far less traveled than the South Coast due to its remoteness from the main ring road that circles Iceland.
+This allows us to shamelessly describe the Westfjords as the most stunning region of the island.
+From the roads winding around dramatic coastal fjords to the bucolic fishing villages steeped in history and tradition it’s no wonder that we have given our 4 day tour the name, the Wild West Fjords.
 Going to the Westfjords will always leave you with the feeling that you are on the edge of the world, which probably explains why this region is also known as ‘The Last Frontier’.

 Fun fact: the smallest post office in Europe is located on the island.
 Perfect timing to send a postcard to your loved ones.
 Perhaps the best part of the visit is the hospitality of its five inhabitants, a farmer and his family who will offer you the best homemade delicacies, from rhubarb crumbles to a mean happy marriage cake, all made with rhubarb cultivated on the island (what can we say, our love for adventures often competes with our love for food).

 Come with us to explore this raw Icelandic beauty on our Wild Westfjords 4 day trip!